Learn why linen is the fabric of my choice and why I love wearing linen clothing and using linen fabric in our home for its durability.

 At least today, it looks casual but not underdressed.

 It wears really well.
 Again, keep wearing and washing it to soften it!

-Contrary to cotton, its production involves much less toxic chemicals.
+Contrary to cotton, its production involves much fewer toxic chemicals.
 I love the cool feel of linen in the summer.
 The more you wear linen, the softer it gets!